 (s for secure, m for merging)

-Additionally stores file permissions and ownership (at scan time), and the slocate/mlocate commands will filter out entries that the invoking user couldn't read.
+slocate stores file permissions and ownership as seen at index time,and slocate's command will filter out entries that the invoking user couldn't read.

-mlocate's functionally extends slocate, in that its updatedb only rereads a directory contents if that directory's mtime changed, which often avoids stat()ing most files.
+mlocate extends slocate, in that its updatedb only rereads a directory contents if that directory's mtime changed, which often avoids stat()ing most files on the filesystem, so it's done much faster and does less IO.

-Its locate searches both the database and kernel list, so you'll always see new files within ~2 seconds of their creation.
+Its Template:Inlincode searches both the database and kernel list, so you'll see new files within seconds of their creation.

-Can be told not look in / not index certain places.
+Can be told not look in certain places.

 Details vary slightly between implementations, but most support at least: